SakariaNdadi/django-docker-helper/README.md

 pip install django-docker
 ```

-2. Add "docker" to your installed apps
+2. Add "django_docker_helper" to your installed apps

 ### Creating a Dockerfile